dianuhs/finops-lite/README.md

 ## Overview

 FinOps Lite is a Python-based CLI tool designed to simplify AWS cost management for small teams and enterprises.
 By providing clear cost insights, tag governance, and optimization recommendations, it empowers FinOps practitioners to reduce cloud waste and improve financial accountability.
-Built with performance and user experience in mind, it’s a practical solution for modern cloud cost challenges.
+Built with performance and user experience in mind, it's a practical solution for modern cloud cost challenges.

 ## Why FinOps Lite?